wix-incubator/wix-rest-docs/guides/AboutAPIKeys.md

   > <br />
   > ![site Id in URL](../media/siteid.png)

-3. Enter the API key in the authorization header.
+3. When making API calls, enter the API key in the authorization header.
 Note that the API key does not need to be refreshed.

-    Calls may require either the account ID header or the site ID header.
+    Calls may require either the account ID header or the site ID header (but not both).
 Refer to the documentation for each specific call to know which one to use.

     A complete header for an account-level API request looks like this:
     ```sh